kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 Paragraph Four
 Paragraph 5 (Questions)
-The objective of this study was to evaluate spatial and temporal variation in community diversity metrics within the northwestern Gulf of Mexico.
+The objective of this study was to evaluate spatial and temporal variation in demeral nekton community of the northwestern Gulf of Mexico.
 The nwGOM is a highly disturbed environment experiencing eutrophication, intense patterns of harvest over the last 30 years.